idio-lang/DIPS/source/idio-design/idio-feel.rst

    rm -f files.0

-(maybe apply a bit more rigour to your algorithm...)
+(maybe apply a bit more rigour to your algorithm for choosing which file to :program:`rm`...)

 .. _`string templates`: